-Nearly one in five high schoolers have seriously considered suicide within the past 12 months, and about 8% have made an attempt.
-Many do not want to die, but they feel ambivalent (i.e., have mixed feelings) about life and simply want to end emotional or physical pain.
+In 2019, 18.8% of students reported having seriously considered suicide.
+Many do not want to die but may have mixed feelings about life and want to end emotional or physical pain.

-Suicide is 100% preventable and there are effective treatments to help.
-Dr. Nicholas J. Westers, a clinical psychologist at Children’s Health℠, offers the following advice for parents.
+Suicide is 100% preventable, and there are effective treatments to help if your child is having suicidal thoughts.
+Nicholas J. Westers, Psy.D., ABPP, a clinical psychologist at Children's Health℠ and Associate Professor at UT Southwestern, offers the following advice for parents on how to talk to their child about suicide.

-Depression is more than just feeling blue or down in the dumps for a day or two.
-Instead, it is a change in usual behavior that lasts for several weeks.
+Depression is more than just feeling down for a day or two.
+Instead, it is a change in your child's usual behavior that lasts for several weeks and can be a risk factor for suicide in children.

 Signs of depression that can be warning signs of suicide in children and teens include: